the heart remembers

 humble and kind

-“I love you, mom.”
+“I love you, Mom.”
 “Hmmm?”
-(A little louder) “I love you, mom.”
-“I love you too, honey, so very much.”
+(A little louder) “I love you, Mom.”
+“I love you too ... so very much.”
 I’d been deep in thought, listening to the song we were slowly dancing to.
-(The photo above is he with his new wife, September 14, 2019.
-Our mother/son dance was immediately prior.)
-I knew this...
+(The photo above is Brett and Abby, September 14, 2019.
+Our mother/son dance was prior.)
+I knew this moment of ours...
 Continue Reading →

 find their way